Skip to main content

 Northern Virginia is one of the most linguistically diverse regions in the country.
 Spanish, Korean, Vietnamese, Amharic, Arabic, Hindi — these are the languages of our neighbors, our clients, and our community.
 At AVI Career Training, we believe that diversity is a strength, not a barrier.
 Our school was built for students like you.

-If you have been wondering whether a language barrier will hold you back from starting your cosmetology or esthetics training, the answer is no. This article will walk you through exactly what to expect — from classroom support to the Virginia State Board exam to financial aid eligibility — so you can make a confident, informed decision about your next step.
+If you have been wondering whether a language barrier will hold you back from starting your cosmetology or esthetics training, the answer is no. This article will walk you through exactly what to expect — from classroom support to the Virginia State Board exam to payment options — so you can make a confident, informed decision about your next step.

 If you are ready to take that first step, apply today at AVI Career Training — no English fluency test required.